 Chapter Four: To Revolt or Not to Revolt?
 (Spring 66 - Fall 66).
 At the heart of this chapter lies the dilemma faced by the Jewish population as to whether the time had come for an all-encompassing revolt against Rome.
 Two events will be highlighted:

-The cessation of the sacrifice for the Emperor's peace in the summer of 66 was most likely meant to signal the gravity of Jewish anger to the Romans, but was instead interpreted as a call for rebellion.
+The refusal to offer sacrifices to the peace established by the Emperor in the summer of 66 was most likely meant to signal the gravity of Jewish anger to the Romans, but was interpreted as a call for rebellion.
 At this point, however, most Jews probably did not yet support the revolt.

 The event that motivated many Jews—including some in the upper classes—to join the rebellion was no doubt Castius Galus's failure to take control of Jerusalem and his defeat during the withdrawal from Jerusalem in November 66.

-The chapter will also look at how military events were interpreted by the Jews from a religious perspective and the various reactions it generated.
-On the one hand, many in the Jewish community regarded Gaius’s retreat as divine endorsement of the revolt. the other hand, communities, such as Sepphoris, chose to cooperate with Rome and even gave it political and cultural expressions.
+The chapter will also look at how military events were interpreted by the Jews from a religious perspective and the various reactions they generated.
+On the one hand, many in the Jewish community regarded Gaius’s retreat as a divine endorsement of the revolt.
+On the other, communities such as Sepphoris chose to cooperate with Rome and did not shy away from expressing that cooperation politically and culturally.

-Chapter Five: The Galilee - The Cradle of the Historian and the General - (Spring 67 - Winter 67).
+Chapter Five: The Galilee - The Cradle of a Historian and a General - (Spring 67 - Winter 67).
 This chapter follows Flavius Josephus’s preparations for the clash with the Roman army.
 Relying on literary sources and archaeological findings, it examines the military steps taken by the Romans in Galilee and their social and ideological implications.
 The focus will be on the characters of Flavius Josephus and John of Giscala.
-While the first was convinced that the failure of the revolt in Galilee required the adoption of a religious approach to the acceptance of Roman rule, the event led the second to assume a radical concept of liberty and become a prominent leader of the rebellion.
+While the first was convinced that the failure of the revolt in Galilee required the adoption of political and ideological justifications forthe acceptance of Roman rule, the event led the second to assume a radical concept of liberty and become a prominent leader of the rebellion.

 Chapter Six: Civil War - Between Rome and Jerusalem (Winter 68 - Summer 69).
 This chapter reviews the links between the civil war in the Roman Empire (The Year of the Four Emperors, 69) and events in Judaea.
 In particular, it emphasizes the social polarization that characterized Jewish society for decades.
 This division contributed to the fact that, rather than present a united front to the crisis, Jewish society collapsed into a civil war with social and religious dimensions.